htcondor/htcondor/docs/grid-computing/grid-universe.rst

     NEGOTIATOR_IGNORE_USER_PRIORITIES = True

-This ClassAd (likely in a file) is to be periodically sent to the *condor\_collector* daemon using *condor\_advertise*.
+This ClassAd (likely in a file) is to be periodically sent to the *condor_collector* daemon using *condor_advertise*.
 A recommended implementation uses a script to create or modify the ClassAd together with *cron* to send the ClassAd every five minutes.
-The *condor\_advertise* program must be installed on the machine sending the ClassAd, but the remainder of HTCondor does not need to be installed.
+The *condor_advertise* program must be installed on the machine sending the ClassAd, but the remainder of HTCondor does not need to be installed.
-The required argument for the *condor\_advertise* command is *UPDATE\_STARTD\_AD*.
+The required argument for the *condor_advertise* command is *UPDATE_STARTD_AD*.

-Advanced usage
+Advanced Grid Usage
-''''''''''''''
+'''''''''''''''''''

 What if a job fails to run at a grid site due to an error?
 It will be returned to the queue, and HTCondor will attempt to match it and re-run it at another site.
-HTCondor isn’t very clever about avoiding sites that may be bad, but you can give it some assistance.
-Let’s say that you want to avoid running at the last grid site you ran at.
+HTCondor isn't very clever about avoiding sites that may be bad, but you can give it some assistance.
+Let's say that you want to avoid running at the last grid site you ran at.
 You could add this to your job description: